Cleancodefactory/BindKraft/Documentation/LocalAPIs.md

 13. Early in the shutdown sequence, before anything important is done `app.revokeLocalAPI(hub)` is called for each hub (the same hubs previously passed in step 9.).
 Currently this can be only one hub.
 14. In the revokeLocalAPI method the **app** calls the `hub.revokeAPI` for each previously exposed interface.
 For the reasons mentioned above the exposed interfaces are usually always the same, but it is possible to have rare exceptions - apps registering different API interfaces depending on some factors (not a recommended pattern).

+_On a side note the `AppGate` object the app receives in its constructor, also provides methods for registration and revocation of local API.
+The hub where this occurs is managed by the Shell appropriately, but this approach is not recommended.
+The reason to avoid it is in the nature of the app's lifecycle.
+When using the `IImplementsLocalAPI` the app is called by the Shell when it starts and when it stops to register/revoke the API it provides, i.e. the API is available for the entire life of the app's instance.
+This is the normal way local API should behave.
+Using AppGate an app can register/revoke API at any point of its lifecycle which will make the availability of the API unpredictable and undetectable in advance.
+When done through `IImplementsLocalAPI` all API provided by an app becomes available when it is started, thus a procedure to start the app when its API is needed can be implemented easily by any consumers of the API.
+This is not possible in the other case (AppGate based), because the availability of the API will depend on some internal logic of the providing app._

+The feature in AppGate is mostly provided for system apps and should be avoided in any regular app.
+If the lifecycle of the app has phases during which the API cannot function, this should be implemented as behavior of the API and not as its availability.
+Do not forget that consumers of the API can obtain it and hold a reference for a long time, during which periods when the API cannot function can exist.
+In that case clients will be forced to stick to a pattern of API usage in which it is obtained used and immediately released, which is certainly not the best way to treat the consumers of your API.

 ### Exposing local API using the IImplementsLocalAPIImpl

+`IImplementsLocalAPIImpl` will be deprecated, because the method described above is simple enough and more straightforward.